DETAILED ACTION

 a handle comprising (socket body 26 in Fig. 8), a handle portion of the vacuum chamber (portion 21 of the vacuum chamber in Fig. 8), and a handle portion of the working gas circuit (portions of 22 and 23 that are in the socket body 26 as well as passages 5 and 6 where they connect to the socket body 26 in Fig. 8); and

-a shaft-handle connector (shaft handle connector is parts 113 and 13 in Figs. 3 and 8), wherein a proximal end of the shaft connects to the shaft-handle connector (proximal end of shaft connects to part 113 in Figs. 3 and 8), wherein the shaft-handle connector is configured to removably attach the proximal end of the shaft to a distal end of the handle (the proximal end of the saft and the distal end of the handle are connected as seen in Fig. 8; [Page 9 of translation]: the plug structure provides for separation and connection between all of the channels and passages; [Pages 6 and 7 of translation]: the portions 113 and 13 have a threaded connection - thus are capable of being screwed and unscrewed from each other; [Page 8 of translation]: part 24 of piece 13 inserts into body 26 and locks with part 27 for installation and fixing as seen in Fig. 8 – this is not an integral connection and can thus be removed if necessary).
+a shaft-handle connector (shaft handle connector is parts 113 and 13 in Figs. 3 and 8), wherein a proximal end of the shaft connects to the shaft-handle connector (proximal end of shaft connects to part 113 in Figs. 3 and 8), wherein the shaft-handle connector is configured to removably attach the proximal end of the shaft to a distal end of the handle (the proximal end of the saft and the distal end of the handle are connected as seen in Fig. 8; [Page 9 of translation]: the plug structure provides for separation and connection between all of the channels and passages; [Pages 6 and 7 of translation]: the portions 113 and 13 have a threaded connection - thus are capable of being screwed and unscrewed from each other which allows the outer body 111 of the shaft to be removed; [Page 8 of translation]: part 24 of piece 13 inserts into body 26 and locks with part 27 for installation and fixing as seen in Fig. 8 – this is a removable part for removing the plug and entire shaft).

 Regarding claim 2, Yang discloses the cryoablation system of claim 1, wherein the shaft comprises a supply tube extending along a portion of a length of the shaft (supply/JT groove 16), wherein the supply tube is surrounded by an return tube along a portion of a length of the supply tube (supply 16 is surrounded by the return 17 as seen in Fig. 2; [Page 6 of translation]: the return air gap 17 is between the module 12 and the JT slot structure 16 – thus it surrounds the supply 16), wherein the return tube is surrounded by an insulating shaft along the insulated zone of the shaft (return tube 17 is surrounded by insulating shaft 11 of the vacuum insulation portion 14 in Figs. 2 and 3; [Page 6 of translation]: shaft 11 is made of outer tube body 111 and outer tube connecting portion 112 which are directly/integrally connected as seen in Fig. 3), wherein the shaft-handle connector is configured to form a seal around an outer surface the insulating shaft ([Page 6 of translation]: the connecting tube portion 12 is sandwiched between the outer tube fixing member 113 and the plugging body 13; [Page 7 of translation]: the fixing member 113 is a screw nut connecting the pipe 112 and the transition pipe portion and the portion is made of a bell mouth shape such that the assembly can be tightly tightened t by the threads to achieve better connection strength and sealing performance – this claim limitation is written functionally rather than claiming a seal; thus, the two pieces are capable of being tightened sufficiently by the threads to form a seal around an outer surface of 112 which is a part of the insulating shaft 11 as the wedge shaped portion of 13 compresses 112 against the wall of 113 in Fig. 3).